7:45AM Wake Up

 All fees are due no later than 30 days prior to your child’s arrival to camp.
 The deposit is not refundable and your child’s week will only be reserved upon receipt of these fees.
 There are no refunds for late arrivals, homesickness, or any child removed for disciplinary reasons.
 Camp Soles accepts cash, Visa, MasterCard, American Express and checks.
 Please note there is a $25.00 charge for all checks returned to Camp Soles.

-Camp Soles Camp Store will be available on Check-in and Check-out day for the purchase of clothing and souvenirs.
-Campers will have the opportunity to get ice cream treats at the store several times a week at no charge.
+Camp Soles camp store will be available on Check-in and Check-out day for the purchase of clothing and souvenirs.

 A summer camp experience promotes group unity, cooperation, and teamwork.
 In an effort to help achieve this, we ask that campers do not bring cell phones, radios, or any other valuables.
 Campers in possession of electronics will be asked to turn them over to the camp administration for safekeeping.
 Camp Soles is not responsible for any damages or lost items.